Home » Water Softening » Water Softener Guides » What is a Water Softener Loop? (See Where to Find It)

 Last Updated on

-Water softener loop is a specific pre-plumbed piping arrangement that makes it easy to connect a water softener to the main water line of a house.
-It is called a loop because a part of the piping comes out of the wall, makes a visible loop, and goes back inside.
+It’s called a loop because a part of the piping comes out of the wall, makes a visible loop, and goes back inside.
 There’s also an exposed drain tube and a power outlet near this loop.
+It’s usually placed near the water heater.

 Benefits of a Water Softener Loop

-As we said, water softener loop provides easy access to the piping system of your house.
-So, when you need to install a softening device, it’s easier and cheaper.
+So a water softener loop provides easy access to the piping system of your house, making it easier and cheaper to install a softening device.

-You’ll need a full-line installation if there’s no water softener loop inside your house.
-A full-line installation requires assessing where the softener should go and, subsequently, drilling holes in the walls and adding a couple of new pipes.
-In the end, expenses can add up to $400 – $900 depending on the material and labor required.
+If there’s no water softener loop inside your house, you'll need a full-line installation.
+This requires assessing where the softener should go and subsequently drilling holes in the walls and adding a couple of new pipes.
+Labor expenses for a full line installation (without a water softener loop) can add up to $50-$1300. depending on the system type and installation difficulty.

 With a softener loop, there’s no need for such considerations.
-Where the unit should go is already determined, and all the necessary pipes are in the open, so there’s less need for workmanship.
-It also makes it easier to deinstall the system once it’s time to move houses or upgrade to a better water softener.
+It’s already determined where the unit should go, and all the necessary pipes are in the open, so there’s less need for workmanship which means you can expect to pay less for the necessary labor.
+This also makes it easier to deinstall the system once it’s time to move houses or upgrade to a better water softener.

 Do You Need a Water Softener Loop?

-More often than not, the loop inside the garage or a closet, where the softening device won’t get in anyone’s way.
-When you move into a new house, inspect such spaces for a looping pipe coming out of the walls.
-It’s usually placed near the water heater.
+The loop is often placed near the water heater, inside the garage, or a utility closet, where the softening device won’t get in anyone’s way.
+When you move into a new house, inspect such spaces for a U-shaped pipe coming out of the walls.

 Can You Install a Water Softener Loop by Yourself?

-If you have professional plumbing experience, you can install a looping pipe into your plumbing system by yourself.
-Otherwise, we don’t recommend you do so.
+If you have professional plumbing experience, you can install a looping pipe into your plumbing system yourself.
+Otherwise, we don’t recommend it.

 Installing a piping loop requires breaking a part of the wall, cutting down the main pipe that runs inside that wall, attaching new pipes to it, and repairing the broken wall.
 If you’re not experienced, your installation might have leaky attachment points, and you might damage the wall irreparably.

 So, it’s better to contact a professional.
-The expenses of having a loop installed varies depending on the type of wall and the type and length of the piping.
-However, we can tell you that you should expect to spend at least $600 and at most $2,000.
+The expenses of having a loop installed vary depending on the type of wall and the type and length of the piping.
+The best way to learn the costs is to call and get quotes from plumbers in your area.

 Sign Up for Weekly Water Quality News & Advice